AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-merge-policies.md

 In the [Configure Permissions](configure-permissions.md) lesson, you setup all the access controls you need to complete this lesson, specifically:

-* Permission item Sandbox Management > View Sandboxes
-* Permission item Sandbox Management > Manage Sandboxes
+* Permission item Profiles > Manage Profiles
 * Permission item Sandboxes > `Luma Tutorial`
 * User-role access to the `Luma Tutorial` product profile
 * Developer-role access to the `Luma Tutorial` product profile (for API)